nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which nanocomplexes operate, emphasizing their size and structural characteristics.

-### Expanded Definition and Usage\nNanocomplexes represent a convergence of nanotechnology and biomedical engineering, offering significant advancements in how materials can interact with and affect biological systems.
+### Expanded Definition and Usage:
+Nanocomplexes represent a convergence of nanotechnology and biomedical engineering, offering significant advancements in how materials can interact with and affect biological systems.
 Their design allows for the precise delivery of therapeutic agents directly to diseased cells, minimizing side effects and improving drug efficacy.
 In diagnostic applications, nanocomplexes enhance the capability to visualize and diagnose diseases at much earlier stages than traditional methods.